|

 what you will do in your future life

-and that somehow this book
+and somehow this book

 or the writer of this book